lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_lifecycle/beegfs.md

 distributed over 16 storage targets.

 Find files located on certain server or targets.
-The following command searches all files that are stored on the storage targets with id 4 or 30 und my-workspace directory.
+The following command searches all files that are stored on the storage targets with id 4 or 30 and my-workspace directory.

 ```Bash
 beegfs-ctl --find /beegfs/global0/my-workspace/ --targetid=4 --targetid=30 --mount=/beegfs/global0